Story

 Rahel gives her teacher a high five across the table

 Today, Rahel is a different kid.
-She attends school almost every day.
-She reads short and simple words.
-She does math, and even says, “I like addition but don’t like subtraction because it makes me have less.”
+She attends school almost every day and can read short, simple words.
+She understands math, and even says, “I like addition but don’t like subtraction because it makes me have less.”

 A “triangle of support” can help keep families together

-Together with our local Indonesian partners, we‘re creating a child-focused system that keeps children with their families.
+Together with our partners in Indonesia, we‘re creating a child-focused system that keeps children with their families.
 What steps can we take to ensure families stay together?

-The Perkins approach to keep children at home and provide the best opportunities for learning is to create a triangle of support:
+The Perkins approach to keep children at home and unlock more opportunities for learning is to create a triangle of support:

 1. Enhance community day and school programs

-2. Transform orphanages from residential care to quality day programs
+2. Transform orphanages from institutions to quality day programs

 3. Support parents and caretakers

-As Adiel’s mobility improves, we are thinking forward to his future.
-Warsiyah sells chicken from a food stall.
-With this in mind, we’re working with Adiel‘s school on ways to develop his food preparation skills so he has the opportunity to take part in the family business.
+As Adiel’s mobility improves, we’re thinking about his future.
+Knowing his mother sells chicken from a food stall, we’re working with Adiel‘s school to develop his food preparation skills.
+That way, he can take part in the family business when he’s older.

-While Rahel still has a long journey ahead, this new collaboration between Perkins, the community center, and Rahel‘s teacher is a promising start to help her reach a brighter future.
+While Rahel still has a long journey ahead, this new collaboration between Perkins, the community center, and Rahel‘s school is a promising start to help her and her classmates reach a brighter future.

 Adiel and Rahel’s exciting progress continues to be possible because of their access to a supportive community program, a partnership with their teachers and schools, and — most importantly — support from their families.
-And yet, this type of support is rare for children with disabilities in Indonesia.
+And yet, this type of support is rare for children with disabilities in Indonesia, and the world.
 We must continue to take these steps to end institutionalization and help keep families together.

 Get involved